kiralpoon/machinelearning/README.md

 **By running tools/**

+	python startup.py
+	or
-	python2.6 startup.py
+	ipython startup.py

 *The program will check if the library installed properly in the python.
-Since all these library support to python 2.6, but the most updated python is not 2.6, so python2.6 will be need to called specifically to compile.*
+Since all these library support to python 2.7.

 The startup.py will also download a data set called enron_mail_20150507.tgz.